cypress-io/cypress/docs/source/guides/integrating-cypress/cli-tool.md

 cypress run --record
 ```

-You can {% url 'read more about recording runs here' dashboard-projects#Set-up-a-Project-to-Record %}.
+You can {% url 'read more about recording runs here' projects#Set-up-a-Project-to-Record %}.

 ## `cypress open`